 Units LM1, LM2, LM3, and LM5 are each rated at 650 mmBtu/hour maximum heat input.
 LM4 and LM6 are rated at 672 mmBtu/hr heat input.
-Each of these units each have a Lower Operating Boundary of 15 megawatts (MW) and an Upper Operating Boundary of 75 MW.
-7EA is rated at 1,300 mmBtu/hour maximum heat input, with Lower and Upper Operating Boundaries of 75 MW and 156 MW, respectively.
+Each of these units have a Lower Operating Boundary of 15 megawatts (MW) and an Upper Operating Boundary of 75 MW.
+7EA is rated at 1,300 mmBtu/hour maximum heat input, with Lower and Upper Operating Boundaries of 75 MW and 157 MW, respectively.

 In preparation for the testing, Operating Load Analyses (OLA) were obtained encompassing the previous four calendar quarters.
-Based on these four or more quarters of representative historical operating data, the first (i.e., normal) and second most frequently used (additional normal) load levels were identified to ensure the appropriate load levels were selected during the RATAs.
+Based on these four or more quarters of representative historical operating data, the first (i.e., normal) and second most frequently used (additional normal) load levels were identified to ensure the appropriate load levels were selected during the RATAS.
 Refer to Appendix C for the OLA's reviewed.

-Since two load levels, High and Mid, have been designated normal for each source, the RATAs were performed at the High Load operating condition for all but Unit LM2 where the RATA was performed at the Mid Load operating condition.
+Since two load levels, High and Mid, have been designated normal for each source, the RATAs were performed at the High Load operating condition for all units.